Influence The Audience

 That brief pause will allow you to look at your notes and it will give the audience time to relax and then re-focus.

-If it’s a business event or a wedding, the participants may have coffee, water or wine in front of them.
+If it’s a business event, the participants may have coffee, water or wine in front of them.
 If you take a sip, it provides the opportunity for the audience to do likewise without appearing to lose interest in your presentation.

 The Influence of Humour

-Using humour in your presentation can help you to connect with the audience.
-If you can get them to laugh from time to time, they will warm to you.
-And you will be more able to influence them.
+Using humour in your presentation will help you to connect with the audience.
+Get them to laugh from time to time and they will warm to you.
+And then you’ll be more able to influence them.

 Laughter is contagious.
-Once one or two start to titter, it will influence others to do likewise.
+Once one or two start to titter, others will follow.

 Do you have a point in your speech that you hope will be amusing?
 Yes?
 Then you can help it to work with a bit of influence.